senet-toolbox/senet/src/routes/docs/vapor/concepts/:concept/styling/styling_page.md

 was built from scratch.
 The aim of this was, to design an ergonmic, and usable simple styling system, for developers to work with.
 Today, Vapor does not use this UI algo, due to the benefits of the browser's DOM engine, but still uses the same styling api interface.

-To center any element in Vapor...
+To center any element in Vapor (including "text")

 `.layout = .center` or `.layout(.center)`

-Vapor, even exposes it own Center Component type, `Center` Component, which will Center any child elements within it.
+Vapor, even exposes it own Center Element type, `Center()`, which will Center any child elements within it.

-No more `justify-content`, or `align-items`, or `text-align`.
-Now instead `.x = .start`, or `.y = .center` or `.layout = .top_left`.
+No more justify-content, or align-items, or text-align.
+Now instead _.x = .start_, _.y = .center_ or _.layout = .top_left_.

-These are also direction independent, adding `direction = .row` or `direction = .column`, will still layout elements in y and x axis, correctly, unlike justify-content, and align-items.
+These are also direction independent, adding _direction = .row_
+or _direction = .column_, will still layout elements in y and x axis, correctly, unlike justify-content, and align-items.

 {#layout}